 Caroline County Public Schools transports approximately 5,600 children on 57 buses to and from school, traveling over 3,300 miles every school day.
 We take great pride in our drivers, their training, and our equipment maintenance programs that are designed for the safety of our students.

 Please check our FAQs for information.
 Should you have a concern that is not addressed below, we ask that you help us document issues by completing the Transportation Concern Form.
 Once submitted, the form will go to the Transportation Department to be reviewed.
 We look forward to helping you!

 Caroline County Public Schools is committed to making well-informed decisions about delays and closings, and communicating decisions as quickly and reliably as we can.

 CCPS advises of school delays and closings via:

-- a phone call through our notification system, School Messenger
+a phone call through our notification system and on our mobile app

 If the possibility of inclement weather exists or is forecast, the transportation supervisor begins at 3:30 a.m. to review weather temperatures across the county and review national weather service forecasts.

 Transportation staff conduct on-road observations of actual road and weather conditions across the county.
 State and county roads departments are contacted to determine road status, plans-of-actions, and time frames for treating road surfaces.
 Transportation staff contacts officials in surrounding school districts for information about current conditions in their counties and predicted road and weather conditions.

 The transportation supervisor also contacts the state police and the sheriff's department for their assessment of road conditions.
 School system maintenance staff are contacted about the status of school driveways and parking lots and to discuss their plan of action and time frame.